-The iconic indie outfit from Eau Claire, Wisconsin returns to Asia as part of their tour after the release of their critically-acclaimed 2019 record “i,i”.
+The iconic indie outfit from Eau Claire, Wisconsin returns to Asia with a captivating new live show, fresh off the release of their critically-acclaimed 2019 record “I,I”.

 When Bon Iver released “For Emma, Forever Ago” in early 2008 it introduced Justin Vernon as one of the most gifted songwriters of his generation and revealed a sound that was distinct — tethered to time and to place, to a season of contemplation and the crisp, heart-strung isolation of a northern Winter.
 Its successor, the self-titled “Bon Iver, Bon Iver”, brought something more frenetic, the rise and whirr of burgeoning Spring, of hope and sap and movement.
 In 2016’s “22, A Million”, Vernon came to see something different again: “it was,” he says, “our crazy energy Summer record.”
 The band’s fourth album “i,i" completes this cycle: a Fall record, Vernon says, autumn-coloured, ruminative, steeped.

 “It feels very much like the most adult record, the most complete,” says Bon Iver’s Justin Vernon.
 “It feels like when you get through all this life, when the sun starts to set, and what happens is you start gaining perspective.
 And then you can put that perspective into more honest, generous work.”

 Recording the album at Sonic Ranch in El Paso, Texas brought Vernon to a calmed creative state that he channeled into the heart of each song.
 Freed from the vocal distortion that once mirrored a period of fear and panic, he sings about the balance between the individual and the community, inspiration and creation.
 Vernon adds, “The title of the record can mean whatever it means to you or me.
 It can mean deciphering and bolstering one’s identity.
 It can be how important the self is and how unimportant the self is, how we’re all connected.”